Mirch/rust-aws-lambda-tutorial/README.md

 ## Repository structure

 The `./basic-function` folder contains the code for the Rust function developed in the first part of the series.
 The pipeline for deploying this function to AWS can be found in `./github/workflows/basic-function-pipeline.yml`.
+The `./rust_crud` folder contains Terraform code for deploying multiple Rust functions, as well as the code for these functions.